parappayo/book-notes/lean-software-development.md

 * Applied Ratio - metric for utilization, often incorrectly tied to profit; utilization does not necessarily add value
 * Architecture Matrix - synchronization approach: teams agree on a system architecture and interfaces before building subsystems
 * As-Built Documentation - docs that are up-to-date with the actual code; very difficult to have in practice
-* Barry Bohem - quote about fixing a software problem after delivery costing 100 times more than when the problem was first introduced; quote about the best way to develop low-cost, high-quality software is to write less code (with Philip Papaccio)
 * Burn Down Chart - shows convergence as backlog being reduced
 * Capability Maturity Model (CMM) - developed by Watts Humphrey; used as a certification program, tends to add bureaucracy and hinder change although that is not the intent; see also ISO9000
 * Capability Maturity Model Integration (CMMI) - introduced to replace CMM around 2003, developed by SEI to incorporate the lessons of several maturity models; underlying assumptions are alarmingly similar to Scientific Management (central control and i/o optimization rather than holistic view and distributed decision-making)